Lindsay K. Campbell

 c/o EPA Region 2, 290 Broadway, 26th Floor

 My current research explores the dynamics of urban stewardship, sustainability, and environmental policymaking, with a particular emphasis on issues of social justice.
 Here are just a few of my core projects:

-- My dissertation examines how the politics and practices of urban forestry and urban agriculture in New York City are negotiated.
+- City of Forests, City of Farms examines how the politics and practices of urban forestry and urban agriculture in New York City are negotiated.
 It centers on the municipal long term sustainability plan, PlaNYC2030, which was created in 2007 and updated in 2011.
-From this entry point, it pivots to examine the network of actors, institutions, discourses, and socio-natural environments that constitute urban forestry and urban agriculture as natural resource use systems.
-It asks: what actors via what institutions make what claims (resting on which assumptions) in order to shape the goals that are set within the plan?
+From this entry point, it pivots to examine the network of actors, institutions, discourses, and socio-natural environments that constitute urban forestry and urban agriculture.
+It asks: what actors via what institutions make what claims in order to shape the goals that are set within the plan?
 What accounts for the varied treatment of urban forestry and agriculture in a single city within a single sustainability planning process?
 And, in turn, how do the goals of the plan alter resource management practices going forward?
 This book will be forthcoming with Cornell University Press.

-- STEW-MAP (the Stewardship Mapping and Assessment Project) for New York City is a collaborative project with Erika Svendsen and Morgan Grove of the Northern Research Station, Dana Fisher of University of Maryland - College Park, and Jarlath O`Neil-Dunne of the University of Vermont.
+- STEW-MAP (the Stewardship Mapping and Assessment Project) for New York City is a collaborative project with Erika Svendsen, Morgan Grove, and Michelle Johnson of the Northern Research Station, Dana Fisher of University of Maryland, James Connolly of Northeastern University, and Jarlath O`Neil-Dunne of the University of Vermont.
 This citywide assessment analyzes the spatial locations and network relationships of nearly 3,000 civic stewardship groups.
 STEW-MAP is an integral part of our ULTRA-EX project for New York City, Understanding the Dynamic Connections Among Stewardship, Land Cover, and Ecosystem Services in New York City's Urban Forest.
-For more information on that project, visit:http://www.bsos.umd.edu/socy/drfisher/
+It has also been replicated in Chicago, Baltimore, Seattle, and Philadelphia, Los Angeles, and San Juan, PR.

-- Restorative Commons: Creating Health and Wellbeing through Urban Landscapes in an edited volume created in partnership with the nonprofit, Meristem, to share lessons learned from the fields of urban natural resource management and design with other practitioners, policymakers, and the general public.
+- Restorative Commons: Creating Health and Wellbeing through Urban Landscapes in an edited volume that shares lessons learned from the fields of urban natural resource management and design with other practitioners, policymakers, and the general public.

-- The Living Memorials Project treats September 11 as a case study of a disturbance to which people respond, including through acts of stewardship.
+- The Living Memorials Project examines September 11 as a disturbance to which people respond, including through acts of stewardship.
 We have continued this research longituidinally to understand how community-based stewardship persists and changes over time.

 The Forest Service Northern Research Station and the New York City Department of Parks and Recreation have jointly created the New York City Urban Field Station.
 The Urban Field Station develops and applies adaptive management, technology transfer, and science to improve human well-being and the environment in urban metropolitan areas.
 I am involved in all aspects of the development and implementation of the field station.

-We intend to build upon our ULTRA-EX research with longer term, integrated social-ecological urban research.
-I am also developing a number of applied projects at the interface of research and practice for the New York City Urban Field Station with the New York City Department of Parks and Recreation and other local partners - on issues ranging from young street tree mortality, to ecological literacy, to green jobs, to the FreshKills landfill to park conversion project.
+I am developing a number of applied projects at the interface of research and practice for the New York City Urban Field Station with the New York City Department of Parks and Recreation and other local partners - on issues ranging from the MillionTreesNYC campaign, to young street tree mortality, to ecological literacy, to green jobs, to the FreshKills landfill to park conversion project.
 I help conceive of and implement our Science of the Living City program - including our fellowships, seminars, and our new artist in residence program.

 Why This Research is Important